Offline Data Augmentation

 |

-Configures the shear augmentation operator.
-Defining this value activates a shear to the images across the x and/or y axes.
+This protobuf message configures the shear augmentation operator.
+Defining this activates a shear to the images across the x and/or y axes.

 |